-Italy's big bond sale tests market nerves

-A political crisis is hurting investor confidence in the world's eighth largest economy.

-Italy will find out just out how much damage has been done when it tries to sell €6 billion ($7 billion) of government bonds on Wednesday.
+Italy is already paying a high price for its political crisis

+Italy's main stock market index was 2% higher in afternoon trading, having lost 5% since Friday, with the successful auction helping to reassure investors.

-The debt auction, which closes at 11:00 a.m. in Rome, will be closely watched after domestic political turmoil sent Italian stocks and bonds plunging and triggered a sell-off in global markets.
+Fears that new elections in the world's eighth largest economy could bolster radical parties and result in a clash between Rome and the European Union sent Italian stocks and bonds plunging on Tuesday and triggered a sell-off in global markets.

 Short-term Italian bonds suffered their worst day since 1992 on Tuesday, according to Reuters.

-Italy is heading for new elections -- potentially as early as this summer -- after populist politicians failed to form a government and a former International Monetary Fund official was named interim prime minister.

-Investors are worried that the vote will allow radical parties to gain even more ground, setting Italy on a collision course with the European Union that could put its continued use of the euro in doubt.

 Related: Italy crisis rocks markets.
 Here's why investors are worried